Rakki-boop/Rakki-boop/README.md

 										─── ･ Usually chilling near the rock at hoyoverse area. ･ ───

-							─── ･ Not the most talkactive person, but I appreciate any kind of interaction! ♡ ･ ───
+							─── ･ Not the most talkactive person, but I'm open to new friends and any ints!! ♡ ･ ───

+													─── ･ Wanderer shippers heavy dni ･ ───